The Uninsured: Access To Medical Care

 - Emergency care is the safety net of the entire national health care system, caring for everyone, regardless of ability to pay or insurance status.

-- The affects of the nation’s current financial crisis are playing out first in the emergency department, where the newly unemployed and uninsured are turning for care.
+- The effects of the nation’s current financial crisis are playing out first in the emergency department, where the newly unemployed and uninsured are turning for care.

 - Inadequate coverage of the uninsured, cutbacks in Medicare, declining payments by health plans and a medical liability crisis are threatening the ability of emergency physicians to continue to provide high-quality care to everyone.